 6.4.
-Where within those industries, the activity concentration in the material of any radionuclide in the uranium or thorium decay chains is greater than 1 Bq/g or the activity concentration of 40 K is greater than 10 Bq/g the airborne or liquid releases should be controlled according to the requirements for discharges from planned exposure situations (e.g. considering a radiological environmental impact assessment, specifying dose constraints, assessing doses to representative person, applying optimization or BEST AVAILABLE TECHNICQUES as relevant, authorizing discharge limits and establishing monitoring programmes).
+Where within those NORM industries, the activity concentration in the material of any radionuclide in the uranium or thorium decay chains is greater than 1 Bq/g or the activity concentration of 40 K is greater than 10 Bq/g the airborne or liquid releases should be controlled according to the requirements for discharges from planned exposure situations [2] (e.g. considering a radiological environmental impact assessment, specifying dose constraints, assessing doses to representative person, applying optimization or best available techniques as relevant, authorizing discharge limits and establishing monitoring programmes).
+In cases where the relevant concentrations are below the 1 Bq/g or 10 Bq/g levels, the regulatory body may require an assessment of the doses delivered based on actual exposure scenarios.